hyperledger-labs/business-partner-agent/README.md

 ## Current Features

 - Attach a public organizational profile to your public DID (either did:indy/sov or did:web)
-- Add business partners by their public DID and view their public profile.
+- Add business partners by their public DIDs or via invitations and view their public profiles
+- Business partnes can be other cloud agents or smartphone wallets
+- Basic chat functionality to interact with business partners
 - Add documents based on Indy schemas and request verifications from business partners
-- Share and request verified documents with/from your business partners
+- Issue verifiable credentials to your business partners
+- Create templates for presentation requests supporting zero knowledge proofs (selective disclose and predicate proofs)
+- Send and respond to presentation requests

+## Upcoming features

+- Support additional verifiable credential formats (W3C JSON-LD VCs in addition to Indy Anoncreds)
+- Business rules to automate processes
+- Endorser support (both as endorser and transaction author)
+- Multi-user support

 ## Project Status